Ethorbit/nzc-docker/README.md

 You can enter a password in games that need it by 'attaching' to the game.
 After attaching you should see nothing, but if you type your password and hit enter, the game will login.
 If you mistype your password, the login will fail and you'll need to delete the game's files from inside SFTP and restart the container so you can try again.

 ## Troubleshooting
-* When starting the project a big error shows up: _Error response from daemon: failed to create task for container: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: error during container init: error setting cgroup config for procHooks process: failed to write "8:2 rbps=10485760": write /sys/fs/cgroup/system.slice/docker_

-This is because you didn't set the DISK in the .limits.env file.
-The Makefile is defaulting the DISK to a partition or volume which Docker cannot use for applying cgroups limits and thus it refuses to start the containers.

 * When starting the project, I get _max depth exceeded_

 You need to remove all the docker images: